PublicWorksBookClub/b00k.club/content/_index.md

 ## Next Meeting

-The next meeting will be **9 July, 2023, between 4-6PM CEST (Bologna, Italy time)**.
-We will be covering **chs.
-10-70 of book 2**, of the [Lattimore translation](https://hackettpublishing.com/the-peloponnesian-war) of *The Peloponnesian War* by Thucydides.
-Feel free to [join the our call](https://facetime.apple.com/join#v=1&p=uTqGNhjtEe6O9U4rt4uJ3g&k=-TftWsSAUqjCMp2Sdw4xJS63m-b2T6kXHtqJKLDYW7Q) then.
+We will be taking a break the weekend of **16 July**.
+Therefore the next meeting will be **23 July, 2023, between 4-6PM CEST (Bologna, Italy time)**.
+We will be covering material  **Book 2 chps.
+71 - Book 3 chps.
+50**, of the [Lattimore translation](https://hackettpublishing.com/the-peloponnesian-war) of *The Peloponnesian War* by Thucydides.
+Feel free to [join the our call](https://facetime.apple.com/join#v=1&p=u/BW8hjtEe6qY2bNfxek7Q&k=mxe481EeiqMnmJ9-q2jIMunm7M-uRytqBTgS3-6kqm0) then.

 If you're interested in coming to our club and the above time works for you, then you can just show up.
 To request a different meeting time [contact](#contact) the club directly.

 ## Works Read So Far